 Stakeholders are of crucial importance to Triodos Bank.
 They help the organisation to develop by providing an external perspective on what and how Triodos Bank does its work.

-In addition, Triodos Bank has always benefited from open discussion with all its stakeholders in a variety of ways – from client days connecting hundreds of customers in all the countries where we work, to depository receipt holder meetings and surveys.
+In addition, Triodos Bank has always benefited from open discussions with all its stakeholders in a variety of ways – from client days connecting hundreds of customers in all the countries where we work, to depository receipt holder meetings and surveys.

 Triodos Bank identifies three specific groups of stakeholders: